 - Reviewing the results.

-Based on your results, add more training phrases to the intents in the domain if needed.
+- Based on the results, adjust the training phrases for the intents in the associated domain if needed.

 A knowledge base search is performed using a specified "search mode."
 The search mode determines the type of search.
 Possible modes include: